 Consigned inventory is a supply chain model in which a product is sold by a retailer, but ownership is retained by the supplier until the product has been sold.
 Because the retailer does not actually buy the inventory until it has been sold, unsold products can be returned.

 What is a physical inventory?

 A physical inventory is a count of the items actually in stock at a given point in time.
-Computer based stock systems are periodically ratified by performing a stock-check, with the computer system being overwritten with the manual stock figures should there be a discrepancy.
+Computer based stock systems are periodically ratified by performing a stock-check, with the computer system being overwritten with the manual stock figures (by inventory audit) should there be a discrepancy.
 A physical count is performed periodically to ensure the numbers in the system accurately reflect what is physically present.
 Counts can fluctuate if items are damaged, returned to the supply chain, held aside for a customer, or shipped to another location.

 Why would the physical count of inventory be different than what is shown in perpetual inventory records?

 · Breakages not reported.

 · Human error putting items into the wrong stock location.

 · Human error picking items from wrong stock location.